RedShift Energy, Inc.

-The Earth's ionosphere is a plasma and the magnetosphere contains plasma in the Earth's surrounding space environment.
+The Earth's ionosphere is plasma, and the magnetosphere contains plasma in the Earth's surrounding space environment.
 The interior of the Sun is an example of fully ionized plasma, along with the solar corona and other stars.
-Positive charges in ions are achieved by stripping away electrons orbiting the atomic nuclei, where the total number of electrons removed is related to either increasing temperature or the local density of other ionized matter.
+Positive charges in ions are achieved by stripping away electrons from atomic nuclei, where the total number of electrons removed is related to either increasing temperature or the local density of other ionized matter.

 Ionization of gases can be accompanied by the dissociation of molecular bonds, though this process is distinctly different from chemical processes of ion interactions in liquids or the behavior of shared ions in metals.
 The response of plasma to electromagnetic fields is useful in many modern technological processes, such as ozone production or plasma etching.